 1.4.
 The latest estimate of the council's overall budget position for 2020-21 as a result of the above, and other emerging issues, is set out in the remainder of this paper.
-It is possible that the position will need to be updated between Cabinet and the County Council meeting in February to incorporate any final Settlement information and also to reflect any final changes to District Council business rates and council tax forecasts due at the end of January.
+The position has been updated between Cabinet and the County Council meeting in February to incorporate final changes to District Council council tax forecasts at the end of January.
+The final settlement and final business rates position remain to be confirmed.